Crooked-Smile/Crooked-Smile/README.md

 # About me:
-Hi, I’m, Crooked but I also go by Monika.
-I am currently a 15 y/o sophomore.
+Hi, I’m, Crooked.
 I have a high intrest in learing more about software engineering.

 # My Skills:
 I already know: